The .prisma ASCII format

 Stable and diff-clean

 The serializer sorts deterministically, so two saves of the same Document produce byte-identical files and a real change produces a small, readable diff.
 That is a deliberate property: .prisma is meant to live in version control, be reviewed in a pull request, and merge sanely.
-Values are self-describing (the dtype and shape travel with the data), so a .prisma file needs no external schema to be read correctly.
+Values are self-describing (the dtype and shape travel with the data), so a .prisma file carries everything a reader needs, with no external schema.

 Parsing, with located errors